 Also of interest is that York has more people living here who work in computers and math than 95% of the places in the US.

 York is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.
+Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.

 The people who call York home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of York residents report their race to be White, followed by Asian.
-Important ancestries of people in York include English, German, French , and Italian.
+Important ancestries of people in York include English, German, Italian, and French .

 The most common language spoken in York is English.
 Other important languages spoken here include French and Spanish.